EdLandon/AzureFunctionAsyncServiceTemplate/README.md

 ## Description
 A template for creating async services using Azure serverless functions and c# .NET.
 It is a queue rather than log-based implementation.

 This service template targets Azure HTTP-triggered functions for request ingress and Azure service bus queues and topics for async message processing.

-In my last placement I created this as a visual studio template project in order to conform service implementation across teams.
-A community of best practice was formed, comprising lead engineers, in order to, among other things, improve and version this visual studio project template.
+I created this template in my last placement and converted it to a visual studio project template in order to conform service implementation across teams..

 ## Features
 This service template includes a number of patterns: